Scholarships

 [email protected]

-Scholarship Winners should submit fall 2023 transcripts and 2024 spring class schedules to:
+Scholarship Winners should submit fall 2026 official transcripts and 2027 spring class

 Wisconsin Sheep Breeders Cooperative